seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/09_September/22/README.md

 #### 2025, Monday, September 22nd

-- I did not play yet today.
+- ~~I did not play yet today.
 I could have played in the morning, as I was having a hard tiume waking up, but I woke up, and needed to get work done.
 I still have an interest in playing.
-I may play after 10:00 pm/after 11:00 pm, but I might not have the time, if issues come up with my nighttime schedule.  - 2025, Monday, September 22nd
+I may play after 10:00 pm/after 11:00 pm, but I might not have the time, if issues come up with my nighttime schedule.~~
+- I skipped gameplay again this week, due to a lack of time. - 2025, Monday, September 22nd

 ---